MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 - @UserStats redirects to @Home with filters applied based on stat clicked to show @TaskItems meeting the criteria.
 - Added new filters @UserStats.

-## Day 7 Plans:
+## Day 7:
+- Changed placeholders icons / text styles to build version ones.
+- Improved general responsiveness in almost all components.
+- Changed backgrounds images and stylings.
+- Basically, improved in general the UI/UX.
+- Signout logic.

+## Plan for before end of project
+- Add Logo Title @Signin & @Signup.
 - Create Tooltip component.
-- Burger menu on filter panel for smaller devices.
-- Swap placeholders icons / text styles.
-- Improve general responsiveness in all components.
-- Change / configure backgrounds images and stylings.
-- Basically, improve in general the UI/UX.
-- Add Logo Title @Signin & @Signup.
+- Fix Bug -> when 0 tasks > stats page error.
+- Google signin method.
 - @TaskItem if timestamp = (0 minutes ago) then > "Just now" || "Less than a minute".
-- @TaskItem remove "pending" text.
 - If tasks is empty then show text to user > "Currently you have no tasks".
-- Signout logic (forgot to do this before).
-- Fix Bug -> when 0 tasks > stats page error.
 - Switch checkbox @NewTask to a padlock icon.
 - Fix footer.
-- NewTask style refactor.

-## Plan for before end of project
-- Google signin method.
+- At @NewTask & @Home when edit mode > improve UX